yudhanjaya/Mokuton/README.md

 ## Usage

 Download and open mokuton.html.

-Use the left sidebar to navigate your directories and open files.Click in the main editor area to start writing.
-Use the toolbar or keyboard shortcuts for formatting.
-Set your daily word count goal in the right sidebar and track your progress.
+Use the left sidebar to navigate your directories and open files.
+Set your daily word count goal in the right sidebar.

+Click in the main editor area to start writing.

+Use the top toolbar for formatting; if you need to figure out keyboard shortcuts, click the help icon.

 ## Dark mode